Bitcoin rallies above $30,000 for first time

-The price of the world's most popular cryptocurrency traded as high as $31,824 early Saturday, with almost all other markets closed over the first weekend in 2021.
-It was last up about 8% at $31,743.
+The price of the world's most popular cryptocurrency traded as high as $33,099 on Saturday, with almost all other markets closed over the first weekend in 2021.
+It was last up about 12% at $32,883.

 Bitcoin advanced more than 300% in 2020, and with the latest leg higher has added more than 50% since crossing $20,000 just two weeks ago.